Raja Bhoja (राजा भोज), the Architect par Excellence

 Why was Bhojeshwar Shiva Temple left unfinished?

-When we try to find answers for this question after almost 1000 years, it seems to be an uphill task.
+When we try to find answers for this question after almost 1000 years of temple history, it seems to be an uphill task.
 There is no written material on why Raja Bhoj stopped the construction of the temple.
 Some of the possible explanations are as follows.

 - Lack of financial or other resources forced King Bhoja to stop work.